 A frequent presenter, Sarah has spoken at industry conferences including Shmoocon, Enfuse (formerly known as CEIC), DEF CON, BSides New Orleans, BSides Las Vegas, and the SANS DFIR Summit.
+Sarah is a faculty member of the SANS Technology Institute, an NSA Center of Academic Excellence in Cyber Defense and multiple winner of the National Cyber League competition.
 She has a bachelor's degree in information technology from the Rochester Institute of Technology and a master's in information assurance from Capitol College.

 Beyond her deep interest in digital forensics and anything Mac, Sarah loves cooking, reading tech books, traveling anywhere, and "making things work".
 "Apple devices will continue to grow in popularity, and digital forensic investigators and analysts must start paying more attention to them," Sarah explains.
 "Windows analysis is the base education in the field of digital forensics, and any additional skills you can acquire set you apart from the crowd, whether it is Mac, mobile, memory, or malware analysis."

 Sarah has worked with federal law enforcement agencies on a variety of high-profile investigations in such areas as computer intrusions, criminal cases, counter-intelligence, counter-narcotics, and counter-terrorism.
 Her research and analytical interests include Mac forensics, mobile device forensics, digital profiling, and malware reverse engineering.